 BIM promises up to 20% efficiency gain in the Building Lifecycle Management

 Gains are directly linked to the quality of BIM data.
 That means the BIM process needs to be centered on the BIM Model and supported by engaged Stakeholders.

 Success depends on the capacity of all stakeholders to contribute and trust the common model.

 BIM can be perceived as an extra work to produce temporary data on top of existing 2D and legally binding paper-based processes.

 Other blockers such as low data confidentiality, lack of copyright enforcement, doubts about responsibilities and quality of peer contributions make collaboration inefficient.

-Making the model legally binding reinforces the accountability in delivering data of high quality and remove the burden of paper.
+Making the model legally binding reinforces the accountability in delivering data of high quality and removes the burden of paper.

 It has to come with mechanisms to better protect IP, to limit the scope of liability, to ensure every stakeholders share the same level of commitment and to link payments directly with by BIM deliverables.

 It has the power to prove undeniably that an event occurred, without the need of trusted centralized authorities.